nick-chandoke/nixys-server-box/README.md

 ---

 As always, if you know of a better method or see a bug, please open an issue on GitHub, or email me!

+I understand that one would want HTML functions separate from HTTP ones; if I add one more HTML/markup-munging function (in addition to the already exant ```deriveTOC``` and ```lineCode```,) then I'll split those off into their own markup-manip library.